codingis4noobs2/CipherVault/README.md

-morse_code(): Calls the Morse code function and prints the encrypted and decrypted messages. password_generator(): Calls the password generator function and prints the generated password. password_strength(): Calls the password strength checker function and prints the strength of a given password.
+morse_code(): Calls the Morse code function and prints the encrypted and decrypted messages. password_generator(): Calls the password generator function and prints the generated password. password_strength(): Calls the password strength checker function and prints the strength of a given password. base32(): Calls the base32 function and prints the encrypted and decrypted messages.
 ```